Instructor: Tim Chumley

 There will be two midterm exams.
 The dates for the exams are subject to change slightly.

-Exam Due Date Format Material
+Exam Date Format Material

 Project